OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-06.md

 ## Exodus 6:21

-The sons of Izhar were Korah, Nepheg, and Zichri.
+Izhar's descendants were Korah, Nepheg, and Zichri.

 ## Exodus 6:22

-The sons of Uzziel were Mishael, Elzaphan, and Sithri.
+Uzziel's descendants were Mishael, Elzaphan, and Sithri.

 ## Exodus 6:23